skrub-data/skrub/doc/skrub_pipeline.rst

 2   pen    1.5    2    3.0
 3  fork    2.2    4    8.8

-It's important to note that the original ``orders`` pipeline is not modified by the operations in the previous cells.
-Instead, each cell creates a new expression that represents the result of the operation.
+Note that the original ``orders`` pipeline is not modified by the operations above.
+Instead, each operation creates a new expression.

-This behavior is similar to how Pandas and Polars dataframes work: when we call a method on a dataframe, it returns a new dataframe representing the result, rather than modifying the original in place.
-However, unlike Pandas—where in-place modifications are possible—Skrub does not allow in-place updates.

 Applying machine-learning estimators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~